OL345/ToDo/README.md

 ## Mark Done
   - Marks a task as done

-  - Issues:
+## Mark ToDo
-    - doesn´t show if it is done or not
+  - Marks task as Todo

 ## Start Server
   - start Backend with npm start run on http://localhost:3000/
   - start Frontend with ng serve on http://localhost:4200/